 In short, reinvesting occurs when net profits (i.e., the income left over after all operating costs and overhead are paid) are retained and invested toward activities or expenses that aim to increase the value of the business.
 Alternatively, reinvesting can also refer to a cash payout to shareholders in the form of a dividend.

 Small business owners are usually concerned with the former—using net profits to increase the value of the company over time.
-As a business expense, reinvested income is not taxable.
+As a business expense, reinvested income isn’t taxable.

 Where to Reinvest Your Profits